Jamesredux/weather-app/README.md

 humidity
 weather - main - descripton

+The updatehourlytemps shouldn't update state, but it does, I don't know why

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).